Cookie

 })

-By default, Reactive Cookie can encode/decode type of object automatically.
-So if you like to set the cookie as an object, it will just work.
+By default, Reactive Cookie can encode/decode type of object automatically allowing us to treat cookie as an object without worrying about the encoding/decoding.
+It just works.

 Reactivity

-By default, cookie is an object that rely on Proxy, so the extract value can never be undefined, it will always be a value of Cookie<unknown>
+Since cookies are Proxy-dependent objects by default, the extract value can never be undefined; instead, it will always be a value of Cookie<unknown>

-, which you can retrieve its value by calling .value property.
+, which can be obtained by invoking the .value property.

 Cookie Attribute